zachvalenta/jvns.ca/content/post/2018-03-24-rustconf-talks.markdown

 make my structs own all of their data, and then almost always make my functions take references to structs.
 Obviously that's not a strict rule, but I've found following it most of the times makes my code a lot easier.

+### give a talk even if you aren't the most experienced Rust programmer!

+Often people think that you need to be a wizard expert to give a talk at a programming conference.
+This isn't true!
+What I've seen is that often people who are at an intermediate level give extremely useful talks, because they remember what it was like to learn the material for the first time and so can explain it well.

+I think quite a few of these talks could be done well by someone who isn't an extremely experienced Rust programmer.
+I'd love to hear from:

+* people who have done a lot of systems programming in other languages but are relatively new to Rust
+* people who are doing systems programming for the first time in Rust (what have you learned so far that really helped you?)
+* and of course people who aren't really involved in systems programming at all and are using Rust for other reasons!! (what are you doing with Rust? :D)